In the Footsteps of Martin Luther, Germany’s National Hero

 There is an art school in Cranach’s home and studio, and Melanchton’s house is being restored for the anniversary in 2017.
 Besides the Castle Church, you can visit the Town Church, St. Mary’s, where Luther was married, where his children were baptized, and where he often preached.
 It is known as “the Mother Church of the Reformation.”

 The centerpiece of the town is the Luther House, where Luther and von Bora raised their family and entertained visitors — sometimes 30 or more at a time!
 You can see Luther’s work table and the seat where Katarina liked to sit by the window and sew.

 There is an actual alms box once used to collect payment for indulgences, famous paintings by Cranach, and lots of other interesting attractions, including a bit of grafitti written by Tsar Peter the Great, who visited the historic home in 1712.

-The highlight of our visit to Wittenberg was a luncheon with the premier of Saxony-Arhalt, Dr. Reiner Haseloff, who told us about life behind the Iron Curtain in the years before German reunification, when he used to listen to Creedence Clearwater Revival and Bob Dylan and John Lennon
+The highlight of our visit to Wittenberg was a luncheon with the premiere of Saxony-Arhalt, Dr. Reiner Haseloff, who told us about life behind the Iron Curtain in the years before German reunification when he used to listen to Creedence Clearwater Revival and Bob Dylan and John Lennon

 As one who remembers being taught to crawl under my desk in the event of nuclear war, it gave me a great feeling to sit down to a lovely lunch with someone on the other side in the Cold War and talk about the lessons of history.
 It made me feel that the human race is actually making progress.